 I am using my meds because I have frequent headaches…what’s the cause, and what’s the consequence?

 Excellent question.
+It is a chicken-and-egg situation.
 Having frequent migraines is also a major risk factor in chronification.
 It can be difficult to tell which came first, the frequent medication use or the increase in headaches.
 There can be multiple causes for chronification.
 The only way to know if medication use is a cause for you is to stop and see if your headaches improve.